vladke95/ML-Titanic-data-analysis-and-prediction/README.md

 # ML-Titanic-data-analysis-and-prediction
-Analysing data and prediction with multiple algorithms on base kaggle titanic dataset
+Analysing data and prediction with multiple algorithms on kaggle titanic dataset.